heary-cao/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 The `WorkPullingProducerController` sends `RequestNext` to the producer, which is then allowed to send one message to the `WorkPullingProducerController`.
 Thereafter the producer will receive a new `RequestNext` when it's allowed to send one more message.
-It will send a new `RequestNext` when there are demand from any worker.
+`WorkPullingProducerController` will send a new `RequestNext` when there is a demand from any worker.
 It's possible that all workers with demand are deregistered after the `RequestNext` is sent and before the actual messages is sent to the `WorkPullingProducerController`.
-In that case the message is buffered and will be delivered when a new worker is registered or when there is new demand.
+In that case the message is buffered and will be delivered when a new worker is registered or when there is a new demand.

 The producer and `WorkPullingProducerController` actors are supposed to be local so that these messages are fast and not lost.